Barbaras Timeline

 413 Walnut St. Xaver Schmidt Brewer

-51 3rd ave., Pittsburgh Hermann Wilke (identity speculative) laborer
+51 3rd ave., Pittsburgh Hermann Wilke (match speculative) laborer

 • Eleanora Falk Barbaras reported that Hermann was doing "forestry" work in Pittsburgh and that his younger sister, Bertha, was doing house work to earn enough money to bring over their parents and siblings.

-• There appears a Hermann Wilke in Pittsburgh, 1n 1885, which would confirm Eleanora's account that he was first over and went to Pittsburgh
+• There is a Hermann Wilke in Pittsburgh, in 1885, which would confirm Eleanora's account that he went to Pittsburgh first

 • See 1884 notes